nanoporetech/dorado/README.md

 The software automatically searches for primer sequences used in Oxford Nanopore kits.
 However, you can specify an alternative set of primer sequences to search for when trimming either in-line with basecalling, or in combination with the `--trim` option.
 In both cases this is accomplished using the `--primer-sequences` command line option, followed by the full path and filename of a FASTA file containing the primer sequences you want to search for.
 Note that if you use this option the normal primer sequences built-in to the dorado software will not be searched for.
 More details on custom adapter/primer sequence files can be found in `CustomPrimers.md`.

+#### Trimming 3rd-party or non-standard primers

+The software now supports handling of some non-standard primers without having to provide a custom primer file, as described above.
+This can be enabled by using the `--extended-primers` command-line option, followed by a string indicating a supported primer set.
+This can be used with either `dorado basecaller` or `dorado trim`.

+Currently the only extended primer set supported is the primers used for 10X Genomics sequencing.
+Support for detecting and trimming these primers can be enabled by using:

+`--extended-primers 10X_Genomics`

+In addition to detecting and trimming primers, dorado will also extract the cell-barcodes and UMI tags, which it puts into the `RX:Z` BAM tag.
+Because the dorado software does not know anything about the specific cell-barcode or UMI sequences, it will simply extract the entire portion of the read corresponding the cell-barcodes and UMI tags, and place it in the `RX:Z` BAM tag.
+It is up to the user to apply whatever post-processing is needed to make use of that information.

+Other extended primer options may be included in the future.

 ### RNA adapter trimming

 Adapters for RNA004 kits are automatically trimmed during basecalling.
 However, unlike in DNA, the RNA adapter cannot be trimmed post-basecalling.